 You can keep measuring the same tree, it has been suggested every 3 months, to see how quickly it sequesters carbon dioxide.
 Make sure you keep a record of your tree measurements and try comparing the result with your own car use, for example.

-Check out this clever tree measuring tape.
+Check out this clever measuring device - the tree tape.
 This tape translates the amount of CO2 absorbed in the tree into the amount produced during different activities, rather than into grams of CO2; eg. 1 hour on a flight or 2 days of breathing.

-Two of the greatest sources of carbon dioxide are cars and the use of electricity which has been generated by burning fossil fuels.
-For example, a medium-sized petrol car driven for 13,000 km per year (the national average) emits over 7 tonnes of CO2.
-A medium-sized London Plane Tree in North Sydney stores 1.236 kg of carbon... which means it has absorbed just over two months worth of the emissions from one car.
+Two of the greatest sources of carbon dioxide are cars; and the use of electricity which has been generated by burning fossil fuels.
+For example, a medium-sized petrol car driven for 13,000 km per year (Australian average) emits over 7 tons of CO2.
+A medium-sized London Plane Tree in North Sydney stores 1.236 kg of carbon... which means it absorbed just over two months worth of the emissions from one car.

-> Check out the many values of a tree here...
+Check out the many values tree bring to our lives here.